Do My Own Pest Control - DIY Mouse Control

 Their daughter moved back from university and took up a room in the basement, soon she complained of mice droppings in the closet and carpeted floor of her room.
 The invasive and disturbing noises in the walls heard for the months the daughter was away began to be understood by the home owners.
 So out comes a second Wildlife Control company.
-A good Wildlife Removal Company is worth its weight in gold and this company is one of those.
-They are removal and prevention pro’s that home owners all over North America would be in big trouble without.
-They came out and did an inspection that you can see on the right (click to enlarge).
-The previous company came to remove a Raccoon in the attic and suggested we caulk the soffit to save on future damage and removal for mice and bats.
+They performed an inspection that you can see on the left (click to enlarge).
+The previous company came to remove a Raccoon in the attic and suggested they caulk the soffit to save on future damage and prevent mice and bats.
 This guy was right and the second company picked up on this in their assessment.
-For field mice in house however, the home owners still had other preventative measures to perform as well as the need to extract the current house mice tenants.
+For field mice in house however, the home owners still had other preventative measures to perform as well as the need to extract the current house mice.
 The quote came in at $2,200 to do all this work and the home owner just didn’t have the coin.
 They paid for the assessment, stressed about what laid ahead and started to investigate ways to do it themselves.
 In the process they discovered Rid-O-Mice.
-They bought enough to install the device in all of their Weep Holes minus the ones they could not get at which were buried behind their deck.
+They bought enough to install the device in all of their Weep Holes minus the ones they could not get at which were buried behind their deck header board.
 It cost them less them $50 to buy the product and they were able to insert them by themselves.
 They also examined some areas in the foundation and wall that needed caulking and filled those in.
 From the inside of the house they used store bought devices to eradicate those that remained.

 Last year we bought a 30 year old home and our home inspector pointed out the house had signs of mice.
 Just the thought of that didn't appeal to us but everything else about the house was right for us.
 Fortunately our home inspector gave us great information on how we could prevent the mice from getting in.
 That is when we met Rid-O-Mice who helped us protect our largest investment.